-As the food contents reach the small intestine, they stimulate the duodenal cells to release hormones cholecystokinin (CCK) A hormone produced by cells of the small intestine that stimulates the release of bile salts and pancreatic enzymes. that further assist in digestion.
-Cholecystokinin (CCK) is released and travels to the gallbladder.
-The CCK stimulates the gallbladder to contract, forcing bile into the bile duct, which empties into the duodenum (see Figure 2.2).
-Bile is important in the fat digestion process because it contains bile salts and lecithin (a type of lipid), which keep the fats emulsified so that the water-soluble digestive enzymes can continue to do their job.
-Secretin, released from duodenal cells, stimulates the pancreas to release bicarbonate, which neutralizes the acidity of the intestinal contents.
-Neutralizing the acids prevents denaturation of protein enzymes, such as pancreatic lipase and other digestive enzymes, allowing the enzymatic breakdown of foods to progress.
+such as pancreatic lipase and other digestive enzymes, allowing the enzymatic breakdown of foods to progress.
 The pancreatic lipase is released in large amounts and finishes the digestive process of fats, thereby breaking the remaining triglycerides into glycerol, monoglycerides, and free fatty acids of various lengths.
 Short- and medium-chain fatty acids, which are water soluble, are absorbed into the intestinal lining via passive diffusion.
-The monoglycerides and longchain fatty acids, which are water insoluble, are encircled by bile salts, forming microscopic bubbles known as micelles.
-The micelles transport the long-chain fatty acids and monoglycerides to the cells lining the intestinal walls, at which time they are released from the micelles and passively diffused into the interior of the intestinal cells.

-Figure 2.12 provides a graphic summary of triglyceride digestion.
+The monoglycerides and long-chain fatty acids, which are water insoluble, are encircled by bile salts, forming microscopic bubbles known as micelles.
+The micelles transport the longchain fatty acids and monoglycerides to the cells lining the intestinal walls, at which time they are released from the micelles and passively diffused into the interior of the intestinal cells.
+FIGURE 2.12 provides a graphic summary of triglyceride digestion.

 Fat digestion and absorption are for the most part completed by the time the food contents reach the large intestine.
 Minimal amounts of fat are found in the large intestine or passed in fecal matter.
-However, some disease conditions can cause fat malabsorption, resulting in secretin A hormone released from the duodenum that stimulates the release of bicarbonate from the pancreas.
+However, some dissteatorrhea An abnormal condition in which large amounts of fat are found in the feces.